molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Installing the CDPL Python bindings
 ===================================

 To be able to follow this tutorial the *CDPL Python* bindings need to be installed on your computer.
 The most straightforward way to accomplish this task is to install the latest official release deposited on `PyPI <https://pypi.org/project/CDPKit>`_ using the :program:`pip` command as follows:

 .. code:: ipython3

     pip install cdpkit

-Other possible options for installing the Python bindings can be found `here <https://cdpkit.org/installation.html>`_.
+Other ways to install the Python bindings are described `here <https://cdpkit.org/installation.html>`_.

 Working with molecules
 ======================

-The primary data structure for the in-memory representation of molecules (class `Chem.BasicMolecule <https://cdpkit.org/cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1BasicMolecule.html>`_) as well as all basic processing functionality is located in package `CDPL.Chem <https://cdpkit.org/cdpl_api_doc/python_api_doc/namespaceCDPL_1_1Chem.html>`_.
+The primary data structure for the in-memory representation of molecules (class `Chem.BasicMolecule <https://cdpkit.org/cdpl_api_doc/python_api_doc/classCDPL_1_1Chem_1_1BasicMolecule.html>`_) as well as all basic processing functionality is located in package
+`CDPL.Chem <https://cdpkit.org/cdpl_api_doc/python_api_doc/namespaceCDPL_1_1Chem.html>`_.
 Importing the package as shown below will make all contained classes and functions accessible via the prefix *Chem.\**.

 .. code:: ipython3